whatyouhide/whatyouhide.github.io/content/posts/2023-07-24-breakdown-of-http-clients-in-elixir/index.md

 Generally, ***don't use Mint***.
 Seriously.
 You know I mean this advice, because I'm one of the [two][gh-whatyouhide] [people][gh-ericmj] who maintain and originally created Mint itself!
-However, for most use cases, Mint is too low level.
+For most use cases, Mint is too low level.
 When you use it, you'll have to care about things such as pooling connections, process architecture, keeping the connection structs around, and so on.
 It's a bit like what you'd do in other cases, after all.
 For example, you're